Finch Avenue

 Finch Avenue is an arterial thoroughfare that travels east–west in Toronto, Ontario, Canada.
 The road continues west into the Regional Municipality of Peel as Regional Road 2 and east into the Regional Municipality of Durham as Regional Road 37.

 The road is considered a high-density transit corridor by Metrolinx.
-At its intersection with Yonge Street in North York, the Finch subway station and the Finch Bus Terminal carry some of the highest numbers of commuters in the city.
+At its intersection with Yonge Street in North York, the Finch subway station and Finch Bus Terminal carry some of the highest numbers of commuters in the city.

 History

 Finch Avenue was named after hotel owner John Finch, who operated John Finch's Hotel at the northeast corner of Finch Avenue and Yonge Street.
 The road allowance was a concession road, and at one time, there were a number of older churches, schoolhouses, and cemeteries on each side of the road.
 In the 1950s, Ontario Hydro built a series of transmission lines around Toronto, and paralleled Finch from Highway 400 eastward into Pickering.
 A compressed natural gas pipeline also follows this routing.

 As suburban development in North York progressed northward in the 1960s, Finch was rapidly reconstructed from a gravel road into a four-laned traffic artery.
 This began with the realignment of several sections, such as at Bayview where Newtonbrook Creek flows diagonally beneath the crossroads.
 A rail overpass west of Leslie was built by 1968.

 In the west, Finch originally ended at the Humber River at Islington Avenue.
 A separate western section was later constructed as development occurred in the-then Borough of Etobicoke.
 Traffic proceeding west had to travel on Islington, south across the Humber to Albion Road, and west beyond Kipling Avenue to reach it.
 In the early 1990s, this gap was closed.
 Earlier, in the 1980s a short extension was built northwestward into Mississauga and Brampton with the construction of Highway 427, following the former Toronto Gore Township Concession 3, which originally spurred off Indian Line, the precursor to the 427.
 Finch ends at Steeles Avenue, and Gorewood Drive continues it for a short distance north of Highway 407, where the concession is cut off by the Claireville Conservation Area.
 The concession is then called McVean Drive in northeastern Brampton, north of Queen Street, the former Highway 7.
 It then continues into Caledon as Centreville Creek Road.